- Latin America

 Posted on November 13, 2017

-In this edition of GG Journeys, In The Saddle’s Lucy Downes tells us about her adventure in Kyrgyzstan in August.
+In The Saddle’s Lucy Downes tells us about her adventure in Kyrgyzstan back in August 2017:

 When I told my friends and family where I would be going, many had not heard of Kyrgyzstan and didn’t have any idea where in the world it was.